Join the team fighting for nature and prosperity for all.

 EP Fellows can use the research done here for coursework, theses and dissertations.

 - Fellows must commit to working 40 hours per week from our office in Berkeley, California office for a minimum of 10 weeks, and receive a salary of $10.50/hour.

-All EP research projects involve a mixture of qualitative and quantitative research, including: energy and environmental analyses; historical research; investigative journalism; sociological inquiry; and political philosophy and ethics.
+All EP research projects involve a mixture of qualitative and quantitative energy research; historical research; investigative journalism; sociological inquiry; and political philosophy.

 Environmental Progress is leading the global conversation to create a new vision and paradigm for nuclear in the 21st Century.
 In 2016, EP brought the world's attention to the fact that clean energy is in crisis.